Skip to main content

 Research Statement

-Our research involves theory and computation as applies to problems in nanotechnology, properties of materials, macromolecular structures and dynamics, molecular self-assembly, optics, materials physics and biophysics.
-We are also interested in electronic structure methods, in quantum and classical theories of dynamical processes, and in using these methods to study the reactions of molecules at interfaces.
+Our research involves theory and computation as applies to problems in nanotechnology, properties of materials, macromolecular structures and dynamics, molecular self-assembly, optics, plasma science, materials physics and biophysics.
+We are also interested in electronic structure methods, in quantum and classical theories of dynamical processes, in methods that combine electronic structure and electrodynamics, and in using these methods to study the reactions of molecules at interfaces.

-A major interest is in the optical properties of metal nanoparticles and aggregates of nanoparticles, including applications in extinction and surface enhanced Raman spectroscopy, Rayleigh scattering and a variety of nonlinear optical properties.
+A major interest is in the optical properties of metal nanoparticles and aggregates of nanoparticles, including applications in extinction and surface enhanced Raman spectroscopy, Rayleigh scattering and a variety of nonlinear optical properties, and in plasmon-driven photocatalysis.
 Much of our optical property work is concerned with classical electrodynamics, where we have developed new methods for describing light scattering and absorption, and methods for extending electrodynamics down to small structures.
-We are also learning to use electronic structure methods to describe nanoparticle optical properties, and in combining electronic structure theory and electrodynamics for these studies.
+We are also learning to use electronic structure methods to describe nanoparticle optical properties, and in combining electronic structure theory and quantum electrodynamics.

-Another area of interest is chemical processes that take place under nonthermal conditions, especially processes that take place at surfaces.
-Here we are performing electronic structure and molecular dynamics calculations to characterize the reactions of radicals (such as atomic oxygen) and excited molecules with either liquid or solid surfaces, so as to determine the mechanism of reactions that occur in these gas/surface collisions.
+Another area of interest is chemical processes that take place under nonthermal conditions, including processes in the gas phase, at surfaces, and in liquids.
+Here we are performing electronic structure and molecular dynamics calculations to characterize the reactions of radicals, excited atoms and molecules with other atoms and molecules, to determine the reaction mechanisms under unusual conditions.

 Selected Publications